 Getting yourself off refined sugars will rest your adrenal glands considerably.
 You will notice your energy levels improve steadily taking this step toward hormonal wellness.
 The key to energy is steady insulin; no more peaks and valleys when refined sugars are out of the picture!

 Zap the Caffeine Habit

 The next step is to eliminate the daily caffeine habit.
 Caffeine is another adrenal killer and is very aging to the body.
 Coffee is the worst of the worst when it comes to caffeine.
 You simply must get off of it, no excuses!
 And don’t get sucked in by the arguments that coffee is loaded with antioxidants or all those “sponsored by the coffee industry” studies showing coffee benefits.
-This article gives you some delicious options for natural wake-me-ups and healthy coffee substitutes.
+This article gives you some delicious options for natural wake-me-ups and healthy coffee substitutes like a dandelion latte.

 And, did you know that caffeine can contribute to back pain issues indirectly related to adrenal health?